Medical Policy: 02.01.59

 Home sleep studies (home sleep apnea test) are considered investigational in pediatric patients (age 17 years and less).

-Based on review of the peer reviewed medical literature there is limited evidence comparing home sleep studies (home sleep apnea test) to facility based polysomnography which is the gold standard in the diagnosis of obstructive sleep apnea in children.
+Based on review of the peer reviewed medical literature there is limited evidence comparing home sleep studies (home sleep apnea test) to facility-based polysomnography which is the gold standard in the diagnosis of obstructive sleep apnea in children.
 The literature is also limited in comparing home sleep studies to polysomnography in children with comorbidities or in young children (<2 years old).
-Also, home sleep studies are potentially difficult in children as they tend to move frequently during sleep resulting in artifact, and young children or those with limited comprehension may remove sensors during the night which causes issues with reliable accurate testing results.
 There is lack of validation and feasibility testing in this patient population which contribute to the recommendation against using home sleep studies for the diagnosis of obstructive sleep apnea (OSA) in children.
-The American Academy of Sleep Medicine (AASM) issued a position statement on the use of home sleep apnea testing for the diagnosis of obstructive sleep apnea (OSA) in children which states: “the use of a home sleep apnea test is not recommended for the diagnosis of obstructive sleep apnea in children”.
+In 2017, the American Academy of Sleep Medicine (AASM) issued a position statement on the use of home sleep apnea testing for the diagnosis of obstructive sleep apnea (OSA) in children which states: "the clinical use of a home sleep apnea test (HSAT) is not recommended due to insufficient evidence".
 Further studies are needed in the pediatric population to compare home sleep studies to facility based polysomnography (PSG), to define optimal physiologic parameters to be measured in individual patients, develop additional tools to assess sleep/wake status, create a diagnostic algorithm to identify ideal candidates from home sleep study testing and establish appropriate alternatives to PSG.
 The use of home sleep studies in the pediatric population is not recommended due to insufficient evidence to determine the effects of this testing on net health outcomes.

 To report provider services, use appropriate CPT* codes, Alpha Numeric (HCPCS level 2) codes, Revenue codes and / or diagnosis codes.